PRACTICE SENIOR CERTIFIED TEACHERS

 Tēna koe, ko Amy Bassett ahau no Aotearoa.
 My name is Amy, from New Zealand.

-My life has been punctuated with energetic events that I couldn’t put into words or context until I found Tantric Hatha.
+My life has been punctuated with energetic events that I couldn’t put into words or context until I found Traditional Hatha.
 And even though it describes things we can’t touch or see, the power of this practice lies in its practicality.
-Tantric Hatha gives you the tools and maps to navigate the subtlest layers of reality and to utilize this so-called ‘cosmic energy’ in a methodical, real-world way.
+Traditional Hatha gives you the tools and maps to navigate the subtlest layers of reality and to utilize this so-called ‘cosmic energy’ in a methodical, real-world way.

 When I teach and practice, this is the energy I seek to connect with.
 As without, so within.
-Percieving yourself as an expression of divine consciousness.
+Perceiving yourself as an expression of divine consciousness.
 To me, this is Yoga, something that we are all entitled to by our own sublime nature.

 Italy, France & Bali